 The influence of anarchism on the Alt Right

 National-Anarchism, which advocates a decentralised system of “tribal” enclaves, was propagated in the 1990s by Troy Southgate, an advocate of British Neo Nazism.
 Over the following years, National-Anarchist groups formed across Europe, the Americas, Australia and New Zealand.
 The first U.S. affiliate, BANA, began in 2007, and Southgate formally launched the National-Anarchist Movement (N-AM) in 2010.

-Preston is a former anarchist of the Left who then moved to the “Right” in the 1990s and then founded the group “American Revolutionary Vanguard”, that gave birth to the Attack the System website.
-ATS brings together a number of movements: National-Anarchist, White nationalist and Neo-Eurasianist, but Preston’s own ideology is distinct from these.
+Preston is a former anarchist of the Left, who then moved to the “Right” in the 1990s before founding the “American Revolutionary Vanguard”.
+This group gave birth to the Attack the System website.
+ATS brings together a number of movements: National-Anarchist, White nationalist and Neo-Eurasianist, but Preston’s own views are distinct from these.